digitallysavvy/agora-signaling-demo/README.md

 7. Click github-pages from the Environments list
 8. Click Add variable under the Environment variable section
 9. Set the name `VITE_AGORA_APP_ID` and your Agora AppId as the value.
+10. Repeat step 8 and add `VITE_AGORA_TOKEN_SERVER_URL` and the url to your [agora token service](https://github.com/AgoraIO-Community/agora-token-service) url.
-10. Update the `vit.config.js` file to update the url if you change the project name
+10. (optional) If you used a different name for your github repo, update the `vit.config.js` file to update the url if you change the project name